Red-faced malkoha: Description

 This is a large species at 46 cm with a long graduated tail.
 Its back is dark green, and the uppertail is green edged with white.
 The belly and undertail are white, the latter being barred black.
 The crown and throat are black, and the lower face white.
 There is a large red patch around the eye and the bill is green.
-Sexual dimorphism present where males are having dark brown iris and females are with creamy white iris.
+Sexual dimorphism present where males having dark brown iris and females are creamy white.
 Juveniles are with much duller plumage.

 The red-faced malkoha takes a variety of insects including caterpillars, giant stick insects, mantises and small vertebrates such as lizard.
 It occasionally may eat berries but this needs confirmation.

 Unlike most cuckoos, this is a quiet species, making only the odd soft grunt.

 Distribution

 It is endemic to Sri Lanka although some old records have apparently erroneously referred to its presence in southern India.
 According to Baker (1934), it is found in the 'South of Travancore, where it was obtained by Stewart together with its nests'.
 Later, Biddulph reported a red-faced malkoha in Madurai district, southern Tamil Nadu.
 Thilo Hoffmann later pointed out that this record would not stand up to a modern records committee, and it is now best disregarded.

 The presence of red-faced malkoha in the island is largely confined to the Sinharaja Forest Reserve and the surrounding vegetation, which is one of the biodiversity hotspots in the world.